lazzerex/pixel-forge/README.md

 **Forge your images into any format with blazing speed**

 A high-performance image converter and processor built with C# and Rust.
-PixelForge transforms your images between multiple formats with support for batch processing, resizing, and quality control - all at incredible speeds.
+PixelForge transforms your images between multiple formats with support for batch processing, resizing, and quality control, all at incredible speeds.
 Available both as a command-line tool and Windows desktop application.

 ## Screenshots